 Once again, a setoff might be an option.
 A setoff could enable an owner spouse to retain all or most of the account.

 Grey divorces have special legal issues.
-For a free consultation with an experienced family law attorney in Chicago, contact the Law Offices of Martin A. Delaney III, Ltd. Home, virtual, and after-hours visits are available.
+For a free consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law.
+Home, virtual, and after-hours visits are available.